givenameplz/Manticore_Core-Pack/.github/ISSUE_TEMPLATE/pull-request-template.md

 ---
 name: PULL REQUEST TEMPLATE
-about: 'When merged this pull request will:'
+about: Template for pull requests
 title: "[PULL REQUEST]"
 labels: ''
 assignees: ''

 ---

+When merged this pull request will:
 * Describe what this pull request will do
 * Each change in a separate line
 * Include documentation if applicable
-* Respect the Development Guidelines